CMAP-REPOS/ONTO2050-indicators/infill-development/readme.md

 -------|-----------
 `YEAR_RANGE` | Range of observation years
-`END_YEAR` | Last year of observation range `PCT_SUPPORTIVE_RES_INFILL` | Percentage of new residential units developed since 2015 located within highly and partially infill supportive areas
+`END_YEAR` | Last year of observation range `PCT_RES_UNITS_INFILL` | Percentage of new residential units developed since 2015 located within highly and partially infill supportive areas
-`PCT_SUPPORTIVE_NONRES_INFILL` | Percentage of new non-residential square footage developed since 2015 located within highly and partially infill supportive areas
+`PCT_NONRES_SQFT_INFILL` | Percentage of new non-residential square footage developed since 2015 located within highly and partially infill supportive areas
 `ACTUAL_OR_TARGET` | `Actual` if the record is from observed data; `Target` if it is an ON TO 2050 target

 **Source:** CMAP’s Northeastern Illinois Development Database (NDD)